pedrohgf/pedrohgf.github.io/_publications/2018-Young-Scientist-Congress-MUSIC.md

 ---
-title: "“Analysis of Fault Location Functions Based on High Frequency Components on Transmission Lines." (in Portuguese)
+title: "Analysis of Fault Location Functions Based on High Frequency Components on Transmission Lines." (in Portuguese)
 collection: publications
 permalink: /publication/2018-Young-Scientist-Congress-MUSIC
 excerpt: 'This paper investigates the effects of the conditions of operation on the performance of high-frequency components-based fault detection algorithms for transmission lines'